 The UCT Assessment Policy (adopted in 2024) provides a framework to enable the conditions for redesigning assessments.
 This policy recognises assessment as an integral component of the curriculum and a means to project what we value.
 The Digital and Online Education Policy for UCT (adopted in 2024) promotes greater flexibility, accessibility and resilience through digital technologies, including assessment design.
-There is a need to develop guides and frameworks to support assessments redesigns, ranging from short-term to longer term responses (some examples draw from Kings College London).
+There is a need to develop guides and frameworks to support assessments redesigns, ranging from short-term to longer term responses.